 API compatibility allow us to have still clean and small API and reuse existent applications.
 We have no plan for full support of 16-bit part of OS/2 because not so many applications which true 16-bit.
 For most mixed 16/32 applications we will provide on-the-fly patching of 16-bit calls to true 32-bit calls.
+As result we will have true 32-bit applications (after many years of mixed 16/32 applications).

-As We have a plan for limited support of DOS and Win16 personalities (for historic reasons).
-But not limit you to add more personalities.
+We have a plan for limited support of DOS and Win16 personalities (for historic reasons).
+But not limit http://osfree.org/doku/ Printed on 2024/04/28 17:16 you to add more personalities.